 My current research is positioned between two scientific areas, invasion ecology and restoration ecology.
 Within these areas I am interested in exploring how ecological theory can be used to improve restoration outcomes that are affected by invasions of alien plants.
-My most recent work is aiming at understanding how invasive plant species impact plant-microbial interactions and how these changes affect ecological restoration.
-Further, with the increasing expansion of invasion ecology, I am also interested in research synthesis and looking for more generalizable patterns in invasion ecology.
+My most recent work is aiming at understanding how invasive plant species impact plant-microbial interactions and how these changes affect invasion success and ecological restoration after clearing.
+Further, with the increasing expansion of invasion ecology, I am also interested in research synthesis and looking for more general patterns in invasion ecology.

 Theory-based assembly of invasion-resistant communities